Skip to content

 How far in advance should we book a Burgundy wedding venue?

-12-18 months ahead for the May-October peak season; 6-9 months for shoulder seasons.
-September is the harvest peak with heightened activity across the region, so book early if your dates overlap.
-Estates with limited bedroom counts (Ferté, Planchevienne) book first because the venue is fully reserved per weekend.
-Larger-inventory estates (Maizières, Du Fey) absorb later bookings.
+Around 12 to 18 months ahead for the May-to-October peak season, and 6 to 9 months for the shoulder seasons.
+September is the grape-harvest peak, with heightened activity across the region, so book early if your dates overlap.
+Estates with limited bedroom counts tend to book first because the whole property is reserved per weekend, while estates with more bedrooms absorb later bookings.

 Ready to shortlist your Burgundy wedding venue?